GCNv2: Efficient Correspondence Prediction for Real-Time SLAM: Geometric Correspondence Network

 \section{Geometric Correspondence Network}

-In this section, we present the design of GCNv2, aimed at making it suitable for real-time SLAM applications running on embedded hardware rather than a powerful desktop computer.
-We first introduce the modifications to the network structure.
-Then, we present the training scheme for the binarized feature descriptor and keypoint detector.
+In this section we present the design of GCNv2, aimed at making GCN suitable for real-time SLAM applications running on embedded hardware.
+We first introduce the revised network structure, then detail the training scheme used for the binarized feature descriptor and keypoint detector.